Emergency Detox: Signs You’re Experiencing Withdrawal

 Withdrawal is often unpleasant and sometimes even dangerous.
 Quitting any substance cold turkey without medical input is usually inadvisable.
 It is vital to seek out a treatment program, like a California detox and rehab to help you through the situation.

-Although withdrawal symptoms vary depending on the substance in question, there are some general symptoms that often accompany detox.
-These include:
+Although withdrawal symptoms vary depending on the substance in question, there are some general symptoms that apply to most substance use disorders.

 • Mood swings